 While these essays emphasize the urgency of of scholarship around race, justice, and the city they also present two interlocking challenges for those working in the field of urban studies.
 The first is to sharpen and deepen our understandings of justice in relationship to race and urbanization.
 While Horn, for example, speaks of the challenges of achieving ethnoracial justice post-legislative reforms, Perry entreats us to imagine a concept of the socially just city that takes race and justice into account.
 Either way, these essays make clear that efforts to achieve justice aren’t ‘just’ about race, but interlocking and intersecting systems of stratification.
 If we cannot talk about a just city without discussing race, then it seems scholars interested in justice would do well to heed Valle’s warning that when we ignore issues of race in the city we become complicit in the reinscription of these racial hierarchies.
 But can turning our gaze towards race have a similar effect?
 Kate Derickson argues that indeed, if we are not deeply reflexive about our epistemological practices, we risk perpetuating the injustice.
 This second challenge, also echoed in the struggles for justice described in several of the essays, is to enter into dialogue with the voices of those not fully legitimized, and even delegitimized, by the academy.
 As Derickson suggests in her description of the “Tuvel” affair that has dominant conversations in philosophy this year, there are plenty of writers outside the academic gates vociferously proclaiming the need to center black humanity in our conversations on justice.
 Together these essays provide some guidelines about how scholars in urban studies can join them.

-We have also included open-access to several articles previously published in IJURR which speak to the themes of racial exclusion and struggles for justice on the urban terrain.
+We have also included a selection of several articles previously published in IJURR which speak to the themes of racial exclusion and struggles for justice on the urban terrain, and these are free to view for the next three months.
 These articles demonstrate discourses around race and marginality that have animated debates in urban studies over nearly thirty years.
 Among these is Loic Wacquant’s exposition on the study of the American Ghetto which sparked significant debate around epistemologies of race, place, and power.
 They also give a sense of breadth of how scholars have conceptualized contestation, from riots to musical expression.

 IJURR Interventions Editor